ivansky/stack/README.md

 ```shell
 docker-compose -f docker-compose.prod.yml up
 ```
+There isn't message success after compose is done.

 Navigate to `http://localhost:8081/`.

 To re-build it just add `--build` at the end of command.